 With Scoro, you can combine your project planning, time tracking, contacts and billing into one platform.
-Get subtasks, deadlines, a shared calendar and even a CRM if you want to combine your project management with your account management.
+Get subtasks, deadlines, a shared calendar, and even a CRM if you want to combine your project management with your account manager.

 Price: $22-$55 / user / month

 Hive puts everything your team needs on one page, including team messaging and project deliverables and it works great as a Basecamp alternative.
 You can create to-do lists for yourself or others on your team, get a Kanban-style status view and use Gantt charts to measure progress.

 That doesn’t even count the group conversations and communication features that give your team direct messages and automatic notifications that end your complete reliance on email.

 For users that want beautifully simple and intuitive project management, ClickUp is project management to help teams remove the frustrations and inefficiencies of project management.